JacobVoller/jacobvoller.github.io/README.md

 ### Content
 #### Home
 The home page is intended to be the primary web page.
 Styled like a formal letter to provide a brief descriptiobn of Jacob and provide SEO material.

-#### Links
-The links page is not intended to be viewed by people or linked to; it's meant to be crawled and establish SEO links to elevate positive profiles and news articles of Jacob.

 ### Google Analytics
 Google anaystics is used to track site traffic and performance.